 that, please do a new installation.

 These instructions say nothing about what is done as root or as a

 normal user; that's because TeX Live installations are done both ways

 (root is not required for anything in TL itself), and we can't know

 which you chose.
 You need to know.
 If you don't, do a new

-It's not possible to upgrade to TL'17 from TL releases prior to 2016.
+It's not possible to upgrade to TL'19 from TL'15 or earlier.